 I believe that family and tradition have been undermined by the victory of progressivism in the 20th century.
 One of the things that has suffered in this society is traditional masculinity and now boys grow up unsure of how to be a man.

-This is what I noticed in myself as I grew up and was something I consciously went about rectifying in my early 20s.
+This is what I noticed in myself as I grew up - nobody taught me how to be a man.
+Itwas something I had to consciously go about rectifying in my early 20s.

 My solution is not to reform the culture.
 The progressive movement has won and as my rulers I submit myself to their authority.